CarlosGS-98/nix-keyboard-editor/README.md

 ## Planned Features
 - Creating keyboard layouts with more than 4 levels per key if the keyboard model supports it.
 - Adding dead key table files in a similar fashion to what [KBDEdit](http://kbdedit.com) does (though with a different, unencrypted file format) so that, for example, multilingual keyboard layouts can be made faster by importing dead key pairs.
   - In addition to the above, allowing the possibility to chain dead keys in the keyboard layouts, as well as making use of the Compose key.
+  - Aside from that, adding a dead key dialog similar to that of [MSKLC]() and/or KBDEdit.
 - Importing KLC files into the editor (_probably hard to do_).
 - Translating this application (and its Markdown documentation) to different languages.
+- Adding custom color themes to the editor.

 ## Creating new XKB variants using the editor
 Working with XKB variants is not supported by the editor for now.
 The default export configuration is <code>xkb_symbols "basic"</code>.
 However, you can define your variant in different group and set export settings so that you export only current group without type - this way you get only symbols definitions for the current group.
 You can then use the definition however you like (e.g. define your own custom XKB variant).